 https://johnnyjet.com/flying-with-disabilities-and-special-needs-guide/

-Online Resources for Blind and Low-Vision Travellers:
+Online Resources for Blind and Low-Vision Travelers:

 Aira